WebAssembly: Instruction set

 These SIMD opcodes are both portable and intended to map directly to native instruction sets like x86-64 and ARM.
-In contrast, SIMD instructions are not directly supported by Java's JVM (Note: There is an extension for Java adding intrinsics for x86-64 SIMD instructions, that isn't portable, i.e. not usable on ARM or smartphones.) or .NET's CIL; however, both do have some APIs for parallel processing, which provide SIMD speedups.
+In contrast, SIMD instructions are not directly supported by Java's JVM (Note: There is an extension for Java adding intrinsics for x86-64 SIMD instructions, that is not portable, i.e. not usable on ARM or smartphones.) or .NET's CIL; however, both do have some APIs for parallel processing, which provide SIMD speedups.
+A newer set of "relaxed SIMD" instructions allow for a limited amount of implementation-defined behavior to improve performance.

-There are proposals for additional instructions, including a "relaxed-simd".

 Code representation

 In March 2017, the WebAssembly Community Group reached consensus on the initial ("MVP") binary format, JavaScript API, and reference interpreter.
-It defines a WebAssembly binary format (.wasm), which is not designed to be used by humans, as well as a human-readable WebAssembly text format (.wat) that resembles a cross between S-expressions and traditional assembly languages.
+It defines a WebAssembly binary format (.wasm), which is designed to be used by computers, not humans, and a text format that is human-readable (.wat), resembling a cross between S-expressions and traditional assembly languages.
+The binary format is straightforward and designed to allow streaming compiling, so compiling can begin before the module is finished downloading, and to allow functions to be compiled in parallel.

-The table below shows an example of a factorial function written in C and its corresponding WebAssembly code after compilation, shown both in .wat text format (a human-readable textual representation of WebAssembly) and in .wasm binary format (the raw bytecode, expressed below in hexadecimal), that is executed by a Web browser or run-time environment that supports WebAssembly.
+The table below shows an example of a factorial function written in C and its corresponding WebAssembly code after compiling, shown both in .wat text format (a human-readable textual representation of WebAssembly) and in .wasm binary format (the raw bytecode, expressed below in hexadecimal), that is executed by a Web browser or run-time environment that supports WebAssembly.